SpryteLabs/Spryte-Docs/docs/partnerPlatform.md

 ## Benefits

 There are many benefits to joining the Spryte platform as a development partner.
 Think of us as your window into a whole new world of clients and projects.
 Partners are instantly accessible by all spryte clients, who can search for development teams in real time.
-Pricing is transparent to the user, but your information is never revealed.
+Pricing is transparent to the user, but your information is not revealed until after Clients have made a payment.

 ## Use cases